solana-labs/solana/docs/src/implemented-proposals/rpc-transaction-history.md

 ### Entries Table: `entries`

+> Support for the `entries` table was added in v1.18.0.

 This table contains data about the entries in a slot.

 The row key is the same as a `block` row key.